kyma-project/eventing-manager/docs/user/tutorials/evnt-02-subs-with-multiple-filters.md

 ## Procedure

 1. Create a subscription with multiple event types.
-   - In Kyma dashboard, find the default namespace, go to **Configuration** and create a subscription with the following parameters:
+   - In Kyma dashboard, find the default namespace, go to **Configuration** and create a Subscription with the following parameters:
       - **Subscription name**: `lastorder-sub`
       - **Types**: `order.received.v1` and `order.changed.v1`
       - **Service**: `lastorder` (the sink is populated automatically)